-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to determining when you should replace your furnace filter?

-- On the top of that open compartment is where your furnace filter is resting on two metal brackets.
+- On the top of that open compartment is where your furnace filter is resting on two metal lips.